 While fruit is always good on its own, it’s also delicious when enjoyed with jam or jelly.
 A high-quality, all-natural jam or jelly not only lasts a long time, but it’s perfect for dipping the fruit to add even more flavor.

 For the ultimate picnic, include fine loaves of bread in your fruit basket.
 There are no limits to what goes with your fruit, but a good place to start is French bread, Cuban bread, or sourdough.
 This is sure to be a favorite treat!

 Another common gift to pair with your DIY fruit basket is tea.
-Tea is typically made of herbs and other dried fruits, so there are a lot of complementing blends to choose from.
+Tea, like this one, is often made of herbs and other fruits, so there are a lot of complementary blends to choose from.
 There are few things as soothing as a warm cup of tea.

 Honey is a kitchen staple that’s often used as a fruit topping.
 It’s all-natural, matching with your fruity theme.
 Whether it’s used on a cheeseboard or in tea, it’s sure to be put to good use.

 Something commonly added to fruit salad is granola.
 The perfect crunchy addition to any fruit mixture, granola is a welcome surprise addition to any DIY fruit basket.
 It’s also easy to find fruit-friendly flavor combinations.